 Body Count: 9 – but then, maybe not?

 Dire-logue: “You’re dead.
 Dead people have no motivation.
 They don’t…do…anything.”

 I first saw Return to Horror High on a cable channel back in the 90s.
 I fucking hated it.
 Hated it with the fire of a thousand suns.

 There’s a book called the Pocket Guide to Slasher Movies where the author gave this 5 out of 5 whilst somehow deciding April Fool’s Day was worthy of but one star.
 Typesetting error?
 Maybe I just had a stick up my ass about it so a good decade and a half later, I decided to give it another go to see if it still made me want to punch orphans.

 Well, the outcome was slightly more favourable but, essentially, I was right the first time around: Return to Horror High is still a lame ass piece of crap whereas April Fool’s Day undoubtedly rules.

-My new viewing did open me up to some “yeah okay”-ness that it’s not a badly made picture by the standards of late-80s and a couple of the gags are funny in light of the post-Scream age that we now live in: Horror High did kinda get their first on a couple of counts.
+My new viewing did open me up to some “yeah okay”-ness that it’s not a badly made picture by the standards of late-80s and a couple of the gags are funny in light of the post-Scream age that we now live in: Horror High did kinda get there first on a couple of counts.
 But what still irks me is the story…I mean…what the fuck?

 So, scrolling titles tell us that five years earlier some murders plagued Crippen High School.
 Never solved and the school closed until a film crew turn up to make either a documentary-style thriller or, at the insistence of sleazy producer Rocco, a blood-soaked slasher film with lots of skin.
 This is all well and good and we all laughed when George Clooney became the first victim but then they decide to start flitting between memories of “what happened” and their filmic interpretations thereof.